owensgroup/RXMesh/README.md

 ```
 Depending on the system, this will generate either a `.sln` project on Windows or a `make` file for a Linux system.

+## **Programming Model**
+The goal of defining a programing model is to make it easy to write applications using RXMesh with getting into the nuances of the data structure.
+Here, we first discuss the high-level building blocks that the user could use to compute their applications.
+Then, we discuss some (data) structure that the user would have to interact with in order to use RXMesh.

+### **Computation**
+- `for_each`

+- Queries

+- Reduction

+### **Structures**
+- Handles

+- Attributes

+- Iterators

 ## **Replicability**
 This repo was awarded the [replicability stamp](http://www.replicabilitystamp.org#https-github-com-owensgroup-rxmesh) by the Graphics Replicability Stamp Initiative (GRSI).